-- (a) The Company's Board shall comprise of a minimum of 3 directors, 2 of which will be Australian residents. - (b) The Board must be comprised of members with expertise, experience and skill relevant to the business of the Company. - (c) The Board will determine the number of independent directors (if any) it considers appropriate based on the size, nature and complexity of the business at any given time.
+- a.
+The Company's Board shall comprise of a minimum of 3 directors, 2 of whom will be Australian residents - b.
+The Board must be comprised of members with expertise, experience and skill relevant to the business of the Company. - c.
+The Board will determine the number of independent directors (if any) it considers appropriate based on the size, nature and complexity of the business at any given time.

-2.4.
-Company Secretary
+2.4 Company Secretary